-As the name suggests, Swift is fast and available as the best option for the performance sensitive codes.
+As the name suggests, Swift is fast and available as the best option for the performance sensitive code.
 The new programming language outperforms C++ for Mandelbrot algorithm.
 Its latest version, Swift 4, is new and we expect many more advancements in the coming time.

 Objective-C is not as fast as its successor; as it uses run-time code compilation instead of compile time.
 This creates an extra level of indirection especially when the programming language includes another object in coding.

 In Objective-C, app developers need to maintain two separate files of coding.
-This is the best option to improve total time that they take to build an application.
+This is the best option to improve the total time that they take to build an application.
 Besides, it also requires extra efforts to synchronize comments and method name.

 Safety and Privacy

 Swift does not include any pointers, like Objective-C. The main setback of using pointers is higher possibility of app crash in case of missing pointers to include.
 With Swift, mobile applications development company can find and fix bugs, with easier and cleaner code.

 Objective-C, on the contrary, uses null pointers, which are components of C++ and other languages based on C. It tends to include many vulnerabilities in security and privacy.
-It is the best method of exposing the values, which give programmers a liberty to access the data.
+It’s the best method of exposing the values, which give programmers a liberty to access the data.

-The most important thing about these pointers is their handling.
+The most interesting thing about these pointers is their handling.
 In case of trying to call a method using these pointers, expressions and a line of code become completely operational.
 However, it seems useful at first sight, but it tends to be a major source of bugs.

 It supports ARC for every API, which makes its memory management streamlined, just like Cocoa Touch.

 It supports ARC within Cocoa API.
-ARC is a common feature for both programming languages and helps in managing memory without any extra efforts required in programing.
+ARC is a common feature for both programming languages and helps in managing memory without any extra efforts required in programming.

 Dynamic iOS Libraries

 In case of Swift, dynamic iOS libraries are loaded directly to application’s memory.
 This helps easy updates and thus optimizes the app’s performances.
-It is helpful in keeping app size smaller and boosts the loading speed of new content.
+It’s helpful in keeping app size smaller and boosts the loading speed of new content.